zephyrproject-rtos/zephyr/doc/collaboration/documentation/code_blocks.rst

 Code Examples
 *************

-Collaborating to the |codename| is all about code.
+Collaborating to the Zephyr Kernel is all about code.
 Therefore, your documentation must include code examples.
 The code examples can be written directly in the documentation or included from a source file.
 Use these guidelines to insert code blocks to your documentation:

 * Include code examples from a source file .
-Only write the code example directly into the documentation if the example is less than 10 lines long or not part of the code base of |codename|.
+Only write the code example directly into the documentation if the example is less than 10 lines long or not part of the code base of the Zephyr Kernel.

 * Use the ``:lineos:`` option of the directives to add line numbers to your example if it is larger than 12 lines.